yasir-saeed/WG-Papers/Embedded/01-EmbeddedGoals.md

 `[ ]` With Compiler, provide a method to define new targets which may not necessarily be supported by llvm.

-`[ ]` With Lang Design and Compiler, provide language features which can enable optimizations without compremising usability.
+`[ ]` With Game Development and Lang Design, provide language features which can enable optimizations without compremising usability.
+The Compiler Working Group may also comment on papers for this goal

 ## Other Goals